okteto/destroy-stack/README.md

 3. **Compatibility Issues:** Future changes to GitHub Actions or dependencies may cause this action to break or function improperly.
 4. **No Support:** We will no longer provide support for any issues or questions related to this action.

+Learn more about our support for GitHub Actions [in our documentation](https://www.okteto.com/docs/reference/supported-github-actions/#available-actions).

 # GitHub Actions for Okteto Cloud

 ## Automate your development workflows using Github Actions and Okteto Cloud